JoyDing0330/mynote/docs/git/git_basic/git_basic.md

 ### Three Status
 1. Modified: the file has been changed but not committed yet
 2. Staged: a modified file is marked in its current version to go into your next commit snapshot
-3.  ommitted: the data is safely stored in local database
+3. Ommitted: the data is safely stored in local database

 ### Checking the Status of Your Files
 ```git